PaulHBartley/mkproj/INSTALL.md

 # Installing mkproj

-**mkproj** is a family of three bash functions installed as three executable files.
+**mkproj** is a family of three Bash functions installed as three executable files.

 ## Files to be installed
 `$ mkproj` <-- parent function